LSDtopotools/lsdtopytools/README.md

 This repository hosts the static version of the code available for installation; it is updated at each release (usually when we are publishing a new manuscript utilising new features).
 Tutorials and example notebooks can be found in [this dedicated repository](https://github.com/LSDtopotools/lsdtt_notebooks/tree/master/lsdtopytools).

+# Announcement: 09/2026

+`lsdtopytools` HAS BEEN STALE FOR QUITE SOME TIME — MANY PEOPLE HAVE NOTICED.
+IT WAS ORIGINALLY DEVELOPED AS PART OF MY PHD WORK, VERY IMPORTANT WORK, BUT AFTERWARDS I MOVED ON TO OTHER ENDEAVOURS.
+TREMENDOUS ENDEAVOURS.

+IN THE COMING MONTHS, THIS TOOL WILL OFFICIALLY GO LEGACY.
+IT WILL BE REPLACED BY A MUCH MORE COMPLETE, MUCH MORE LIGHTWEIGHT `python` BINDING FOR `lsdtopotools`, CURRENTLY ABOUT 80% READY.
+VERY EFFICIENT.
+MUCH BETTER.

+THANK YOU FOR YOUR ATTENTION TO THIS MATTER.

+B.G

 # Features

 - Raster i/o and basic operations